SteveSquared14/Reports/README.md

 ## Key
 Incase my abbreviations above are not clear, see below :)
-- BTLO  Blue Team Labs Online
+- BTLO is Blue Team Labs Online
-- Hack the Box
+- HTB is Hack the Box
-- Try Hack Me
+- THM is Try Hack Me

 ## Structure
 For each challenge/lab I complete my aim is to produce and upload each of the following: